 From the center of downtown Banff to Mt.
 Norquay, it should take you approximately 12 minutes by car.
 The distance between these two locations is 7.4km.
 From Canmore, expect the drive to take just under 30 minutes.

 Even if you don’t plan on riding the Norquay summer sightseeing lift, the drive is still worthwhile.
-With its stunning views of the Rockies, glimpses of the Town of Banff from above as you turn the corners, and the chance of seeing some wildlife along the way it’s a great way to spend a morning.
+With its stunning views of the Rockies, glimpses of the Town of Banff from above as you turn the corners, and the chance of seeing some wildlife along the way, it’s a great way to spend a morning.

-Transportation Options to the Norquay Chairlift
+Transportation Options

-There are many transportation options to get you to Mt.
+There are many transportation options to get to Mt.
 Norquay.
-Using your car or grabbing a rental car makes for the most convenient option, allowing you to build your own itinerary and make any necessary stops along the way.
+The most convenient option is to use your car or rent a car.
+This allows you to build your own Banff itinerary and make any necessary stops along the way.
 Here are the Google Maps directions.
+If accessing a car isn’t a possibility, not to worry, there are other cost-effective and convenient ways to get you there!

-When Does the Mt.
-Norquay Summer Chairlift Operate?
+When Does the Chairlift Operate?

-- June 10 to Sept 9: 9 am 7:00 pm Last ride down 7:30 pm
+- June 8 to Sept 8: 9 am to 7:00 pm.
+Last ride down at 7:30 pm

-- Sept 10th to Oct 8th: 10 am 6 pm Last ride down 6:30 pm
+- Sept 9th to Oct 13th: 10 am to 6 pm.
+Last ride down at 6:30 pm

 If you require additional information, the staff at Mt.
 Norquay can be reached by phone at (+1) 403-762-4421 or by email ([email protected]).
+They also have a strong presence on social media.
+Find out their latest updates by checking out their accounts:

 - Instagram: @mtnorquay